jaegertracing/documentation/content/get-in-touch.md

 ## Bi-weekly project meetings

-The Jaeger maintainers meet on a video call every other week, and everyone is welcome to join and participate, discuss their issues, present case studies.
+The Jaeger maintainers and contributors meet on a video call every other week, and everyone is welcome to join and participate, discuss their issues, present case studies.
 [Agenda and meeting details here][bi-weekly-call].

 ## Report issues on GitHub